rust-lang/book/second-edition/src/ch20-01-single-threaded.md

 Let’s try this code out!
 First invoke `cargo run` in the terminal, then load up `127.0.0.1:8080` in a web browser.
-The browser should show an error message like “Connection reset”, because the server isn't currently sending any data back.
+The browser should show an error message like “Connection reset”, because the server isn’t currently sending any data back.
 If you look at your terminal, though, you should see a bunch of messages that were printed when the browser connected to the server!